shengangli/tirex/README.md

   > At the moment CPU support **is experimental**.
   Running on CPU will slow down the model considerable and might likely forecast results.
   To enable TiRex on CPU you need to disable the CUDA kernels (see section [CUDA Kernels](#cuda-kernels)).
+  You can also test Tirex with [Google Colab](https://colab.research.google.com/github/NX-AI/tirex/blob/main/examples/quick_start_tirex.ipynb).
   If you are interested in running TiRex on more resource constrained or embedded devices get in touch with us.

 - **Can I run TiRex on Windows?**:
   > We don't support Windows at the moment.
   You might still be able to run TiRex on Windows.
   In this case you can skip the conda environment installation.
-  For troubleshooting on windows you can find relevant discussion on the [xLSTM GitHub repository](https://github.com/NX-AI/xlstm/issues?q=is%3Aissue%20state%3Aopen%20windows)
+  For troubleshooting on windows you can find relevant discussion on the [xLSTM GitHub repository](https://github.com/NX-AI/xlstm/issues?q=is%3Aissue%20state%3Aopen%20windows).
+  You can also test Tirex with [Google Colab](https://colab.research.google.com/github/NX-AI/tirex/blob/main/examples/quick_start_tirex.ipynb).

 - **Can I run TiRex on macOS?**:
   > macOS is not officially supported yet, but TiRex can run on CPU (see above) and hence on macOS.
  MPS has the same limitations as CPU and is also experimental.
+  You can also test Tirex with [Google Colab](https://colab.research.google.com/github/NX-AI/tirex/blob/main/examples/quick_start_tirex.ipynb).

 - **Can I run TiRex on Nvidia GPU with CUDA compute capability < 8.0?**:
   > The custom CUDA kernels require a GPU with CUDA compute capability >= 8.0.